yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/back-up-restore-yp.md

 </ul>

-YugabyteDB Anywhere installations include configuration settings, certificates and keys, as well as other components required for creating and managing YugabyteDB universes.
+<br>YugabyteDB Anywhere installations include configuration settings, certificates and keys, as well as other components required for creating and managing YugabyteDB universes.

 You can use the YugabyteDB Anywhere `yb_platform_backup.sh` script to back up an existing YugabyteDB Anywhere server and restore it, when needed, for disaster recovery or migrating to a new server.